-Put all ingredients into a food processor or blender.
+- Put all of the ingredients into a food processor except for the oil.

 - Use ice cube trays to freeze pesto.

-- Pop the pesto out once it is frozen and store in a freezer bag.
+- Pop the pesto out once it is frozen and store it in a freezer bag.

 - Keep frozen until ready to use.

-- If you will use within 7 days, keep in the refrigerator in a sealed container.
+- If you will use it within 7 days, keep it in the refrigerator in a sealed container.

 *This recipe was originally published on March 17, 2017.
 It has been updated on April 4, 2020, to include new images and improved instructions and information.